-You or your Doctor may order your Specialty Pharmacy Drug from the Specialty Pharmacy.
+You or your Doctor may order your Specialty Pharmacy Drug from the UCHealth Specialty Pharmacy.
 A dedicated care coordinator will guide you or your Doctor through the process up to and including actual delivery of your Specialty Pharmacy Drug to you or your Doctor.
 When you order a Specialty Pharmacy Drug for home or Doctor office use, you will need to pay the appropriate Deductible and/or Copayment for each Specialty Pharmacy Drug by check, money order, credit card or debit card and provide all necessary information.
 For refills after that you will be contacted by your care coordinator.

-If you or your Provider believes that you should not be required to get your Specialty Pharmacy Drugs from a Specialty Pharmacy, you must follow the exception process which is available from Our Member Services or at www.anthem.com/cuhealthplan.
+If you or your Provider believe that you should not be required to get your Specialty Pharmacy Drugs from a Specialty Pharmacy, you must follow the exception process.
+Please call CVS Caremark customer service to being the exception process.